sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/02_functionality/functionality.md

 }
 ```

-*Note that when using the [Glue42 Server](../../../../glue42-concepts/glue42-server/index.html) as a Layout store, Layout files aren't only fetched from the server, but are also saved on the server (e.g., when the user edits and saves an existing Layout).*
+*For more details, see [Layout Stores](../../../../glue42-concepts/windows/layouts/overview/index.html#layout_stores).*

 ### REST Stores

-#### Applications
+#### Apps

-To configure a connection to the REST service providing the application store, add a new entry to the `"appStores"` top-level key of the `system.json` file:
+To configure a connection to the REST service providing the app store, add a new entry to the `"appStores"` top-level key of the `system.json` file:

 ```json
 {